ak0327/42_miniRT_playground/README.md

 Prototype of mini Ray-Tracing project in 42 Tokyo.

-Solo implementation once for learning.
+Implement solo before working in a group for learning.